husaltam/libft/README.md

 42 Norms & Requirements
 C Programming Language (Kernighan & Ritchie)

-🚀 Future Plans
-✅ Extend this library with more utilities (e.g., string builders, custom allocators) ✅ Use this library as the base for future 42 projects

-👨‍💻 Author
-[Husam Altamimi]
-github.com/husaltam

 ⭐ If you found this repo helpful or inspiring, feel free to give it a star!